Foreigners migrating, studying or working in Australia can open a bank account.

 Also known as a current or cheque account, this option is an everyday account from which to pay bills, send and receive money, and manage your daily expenses.

 This account pays you interest on the amount you have in your account: the more you have in this account, the more interest you earn.
-Since these funds are not intended for everyday use, account holders are usually penalised with high fees when withdrawing from this account.
+Since these funds are not intended for everyday use, account holders are usually penalised with high fees or loss of interest when withdrawing from this account.

 Sometimes called a fixed deposit, this type of account is ideal for people who want to lock away a large amount of money for a fixed period.
-The length of the fixed period depends on the bank, but the minimum is usually five years.
+The length of the fixed period depends on the bank, and terms can last from as little as one month to over five years.
 As far as the interest rate goes, it pays to shop around for a bank that offers a decent rate over the fixed term.
 At the end of the fixed period, you can either roll over the amount plus interest for another fixed term, withdraw just the interest or make a full withdrawal.

 What are the benefits to opening a bank account in Australia?